0xyittle/cardly/README.md

 Use this to allow space between the cards. margin : 30px;

+## Global Class : moon
+set text and background color to #1F2020.

-## Global Class : dark
+## Global Class : sun
-set text and background color to dark.
+set text and background color to white.

-## Global Class : white
+## Global Class : suntext
 set text color to white.

+## Global Class : moontext
+set text color to #1F2020.

 ## Global Class : nobg
 set background image and color to none.